OpenHisiIpCam/hisi-initregtable-go-parser/README.md

 ## :eyeglasses: About

 This small application has several goals:
-* useful tool for low level HiSilicon ip camera SoCs initialization research (at least it is applicable for chips that use U-Boot 2010.06)
+* Useful tool for low level HiSilicon ip camera SoCs initialization research (at least it is applicable for chips that use U-Boot 2010.06).
-* example how cool and easy we can use machine readable SystemRDL described registers information (more information [here](https://github.com/OpenHisiIpCam/registers-description))
+* Example how cool and easy we can use machine readable SystemRDL described registers information (more information in [How does it work](#how_does_it_work) section).

 This is example output (left bottom corner is data view before parsing):

 ![hisi-initregtable-go-parser example screenshot](images/hisi-initregtable-go-parser-example.png)

-As you can see, for each item in table of registers initilization we have information about:
+As you can see, after parsing, for each item in registers initilization table we have following information:
-* **operation** (WRITE, READ or DELAY)
+* **Operation** (WRITE, READ or DELAY).
-* **register**, that is used by operation
+* **Register**, that is used by operation.
-* register`s **fields**, that are affected
+* Register`s **fields**, that are affected.
-* each field **value meaning**
+* Each field **value meaning**.

+Format of initial registers table, questions why there is such table, how it works, how to extrac it from ROM image and so on are a bit out of scope this document.
+More information you can find follow links in [Futher information](#futher_information) section.

 ## :hammer: Usage